 About the Council

-The primary responsibility of the Council is the review and accreditation of environmental health programs in accordance with criteria developed to assure the excellence of graduates of those programs.
-Specivically, Council Members are obligated to:
+The primary responsibility of the Council is the review and accreditation of environmental health degree programs in accordance with criteria developed to assure the excellence of graduates of those programs.
+Specifically, Council Members are obligated to:

 Council Membership numbers no less than fifteen, but no more than twenty-one.
 At least one-half, but not more than two-thirds of the Membership consists of environmental health faculty.
 Practitioners are environmental health professionals from both the public and the private sectors.
 The Council may authorize the employment of additional persons to assist in the Council activities.

 Council members serve three year terms and cannot serve more than two consecutive terms.